cryostatio/cryostat-agent/README.md

 `<configuration label="Continuous">` element.
 This template may be specified in the Smart Trigger definition as any of `default.jfc`, `default`, or `Continuous`.

 stopCondition and stopDuration are optional fields used to defined when a trigger should stop a recording that was previously started.
 For instance to stop a recording when monitoring CPU Load drops below a specified value.
+If no stop condition or duration is specified, the trigger will start a continuous recording.
+Stopping this recording must be done manually.

 invocationCountTarget is an optional field that allows for finer control over the trigger lifecycle, specifying a specific number of times it should go through its lifecycle.
 By default smart triggers will monitor continuously and start/stop a recording each time the conditions are met.